Insights and Advice for Enabling More Efficient and Sustainable Construction

 Below you will find the different types of construction estimates by levels of accuracy under the ASPE system:

 The order of magnitude estimate refers to a rough approximation made during the early phases of project conception.
 Here, giving a ballpark value is more important than accuracy.
-It assists interested parties in deciding if the project is worthwhile pursuing further and is financially feasible.
+It assists interested parties in determining whether the project is worthwhile pursuing further and is financially feasible.

 2) Feasibility Estimate

-As the idea picks up steam, interested parties want a more thorough evaluation of its viability.
-Now for the feasibility estimate, which considers several variables including the site’s characteristics, applicable laws, and any dangers.
+As the idea gains momentum, interested parties seek a more comprehensive evaluation of its viability.
+Now, for the feasibility estimate, consider several variables, including the site’s characteristics, applicable laws, and any potential dangers.
 This cost estimation method, though still wide in scope, helps stakeholders make well-informed decisions about moving on with the project.
 It gives a clearer sense of what lies ahead.

 3) Preliminary Estimate

-The preliminary estimate is based on a more defined project scope, and provides owners with a basis to select the optimal alternative by weighing design features and configurations.
+The preliminary estimate is based on a more defined project scope and provides owners with a basis to select the optimal alternative by weighing design features and configurations.
 To get funding, you may also show this estimate to lenders.
-It considers things like the cost of labor, supplies, and equipment.
+It considers factors such as labor costs, supplies, and equipment.
 Although preliminary estimates are not as thorough as later-stage estimates, they do set the foundation for more in-depth planning and budgeting.

 The AACE advises that the effort involved in this stage is 3 to 10 times that of a Level 1 (order-of-magnitude) estimate.